Code-With-Kev/Code-With-Kev/README.md

  <div align="center">

-  **I'm a full stack developer with over ten years of editing/photography experience <br> whose worked with some of the biggest brands out there**
+  **I'm a full stack developer with over ten years of editing/photography experience whose worked with some of the biggest brands out there**

   <div align="center">